Bridging generations: gamified approach to strengthening family communication

 THE PROBLEM SPACE

-Still, research suggests that helpful parent roles fall into 3 categories during the transition to adulthood, including being a coach, cheerleader, and safety monitor.
+Additional desk research suggests that helpful parent roles fall into 3 categories during the transition to adulthood, including being a coach, cheerleader, and safety monitor.
+As a result, we decided to focus on the parent-child relationship when it comes to safety monitoring over long distances.

 GENERATIVE RESEARCH